Amey-Searce/go/shopping-cart/README.md

 **Step 4:**

 The program has 2 modes: System Console and Api endpoints.

-Type 1 for system console mode and type 2 to expose the api endpoints on port 1234
+Enter 1 for system console mode.

+Enter 2 to expose the api endpoints on port 1234.